 Modeling and Data Assimilation

 Forecasters rely on sophisticated computer models to provide an estimate of what the weather will look like tomorrow, next week, and beyond.
-With this information people can plan what to wear, what roads to avoid, or how to prepare for a hurricane that might be coming their way.
-Decision makers such as water managers and emergency planners can also decide what steps should be taken to prepare for water scarcity from droughts, or the hazards of flooding, for example.
-Forecasts have gotten substantially better in the past decade as the models and their ability to make use of observations has improved, but they are still not perfect.
-To keep communities safe and to support decision makers, continual research and technological advances are needed to improve the accuracy and extent of predictions through improved modeling and better use of observations.
+With this information people can plan what to wear, what roads to avoid, or how to prepare for severe weather.
+Decision makers such as water managers and emergency planners can also use model information to decide what steps should be taken to prepare for extremes, such as water scarcity and floods.

 What We Do